-The area that encompasses Greater Christchurch is part of a wider landscape that holds significant historic and contemporary cultural associations and importance for Ngāi Tahu whānui, reflecting their occupation of the area for more than 1,200 years.
-The Spatial Plan recognises the importance of protecting the sites and areas of significance to Māori for generations to come, and that Papatipu Rūnanga are the entities responsible for the protection of tribal interests within their respective takiwā.
-The Greater Christchurch area also has sites and buildings that are of importance in reflecting the historic heritage of the area.
-The Spatial Plan recognises the importance of protecting these sites and areas and integrating them into the urban environment for continued retention and viability.
+The area that encompasses Greater Christchurch is part of a wider landscape that holds significant historic and contemporary cultural associations and importance for Ngãi Tahu whānui, reflecting their occupation of the area for more than 1,200 years.
+The Spatial Plan recognises the importance of protecting the sites and areas of significance to Mãori for generations to come, and that Papatipu Rūnanga are the entities responsible for the protection of tribal interests within their respective takiwā.